Gauteng: Transport

 SANRAL, a parastatal, is responsible for the maintenance, development and management of all national road networks in South Africa.
 SANRAL is responsible for instituting the Gauteng Freeway Improvement Project, which was met with a lot of opposition due to the tolling of Gauteng motorists.
 Many important national routes run through Gauteng such as the N1, N3, N4, N12, N14 and the N17.
 Johannesburg is quite dependent on freeways for transport in and around the city.
 The R21, R24, R59, M1 and M2 all run through Johannesburg while the R80 connects Pretoria Central to Soshanguve.

 The Gauteng Freeway Improvement Project led to a large decrease in traffic congestion when construction finished 2011–2012.
 Cape Town, for the first time in decades, is now the most congested city in South Africa.

 PUTCO, the largest commuter bus operator in South Africa, services the Gauteng area extensively.
 The bus rapid transit system Rea Vaya also serves to transport people from Johannesburg's southern neighbourhoods into and around the CBD.
 In an interview, Parks Tau stated that by 2040, Johannesburg will be dominated by pedestrians and public transport as opposed to the use of private transport or informal transport, such as minibus taxis.

 Gautrain and Metrorail both service the province's public transport sector where trains are concerned and Gautrain offers a bus service that transports commuters to and from various train stations and predetermined bus stops.
 Metrorail trains are considered one of the most cost-effective methods of transportation in and around Gauteng.

-The OR Tambo International Airport, Rand Airport, Lanseria International Airport, Wonderboom Airport and Grand Central Airport are located in Gauteng.
+The O. R. Tambo International Airport, Rand Airport, Lanseria International Airport, Wonderboom Airport and Grand Central Airport are located in Gauteng.

 There is a large informal transport sector in Gauteng, consisting of thousands of minibus taxis, which many of the urban and rural population makes use of.
 However, it is noted that taxis are often unsafe as their drivers ignore the rules of the road and the vehicles are often not roadworthy.
 The City of Johannesburg stated that: "major initiatives are under way to completely reform the taxi industry and provide more comfort and safety to customers."
 In March 2017, it is reported that Gauteng alone has 4,7 million registered vehicles under the "GP" abbreviation via the eNatis system.

 Education

-Gauteng is a large center of learning in South Africa, and it has many universities and educational institutions of higher learning.
+Gauteng is a large centre of learning in South Africa, and it has many universities and educational institutions of higher learning.